 Step 18 – Choose the Assignment and Subletting Option

 24. Assignment and Subletting.
-Write whether or not the tenant can assign or sublease any part of the property.
+Write whether the tenant can assign or sublease any part of the property.

 If allowed, specify whether the tenant must obtain the landlord’s written consent to assign or sublease.